Auckland water restrictions relaxed for business, but household ban on outdoor use stays in place

 How they voted

-To continue with restrictions for households
+To note that water restrictions for households remain unchanged

-Mayor Phil Goff, Deputy mayor Bill Cashmore, Josephine Bartley, Cathay Casey, Pippa Coom, Linda Cooper, Chris Darby, Tracy Mulholland, Greg Sayers, John Watson.
+Mayor Phil Goff, Deputy Mayor Bill Cashmore, Josephine Bartley, Cathay Casey, Pippa Coom, Linda Cooper, Chris Darby, Tracy Mulholland, Greg Sayers, John Watson.

 Against